Pixel (973) 784-8402

 How Long Do I Have to File a Premises Liability Lawsuit in Jackson, NJ?

 NJSA 2A:14-2 puts a two-year time limit on all personal injury lawsuits, premises liability lawsuits included.
-After two years, any legal claim to damages will expire.
+After two years, any legal claim for damages will expire.
 There are some exceptions that can extend the deadline, such as injuries to minors or cases where the offender flees the state.
 However, most cases will fall under the two-year deadline, so it’s best to start as early as possible.
+Speak with a Jackson premises liability lawyer to protect your rights.

 The Jackson personal injury attorneys at Brach Eichler Injury Lawyers have recovered over $500 million for injured clients and collectively have decades of legal experience.
 Some of our largest settlements have been for premises liability claims, including a $3.6 million and a $3.2 million settlement for slip and fall injuries.
-We have a deep understanding of the legal structures governing property owner liability and are confident in our ability to pursue your claim.
+Our Jackson premises liability attorneys understand the laws around property owner liability and are ready to pursue your claim confidently.

-Contact us online or reach out by phone at (973) 364-8300 to speak to a Jackson personal injury lawyer about your premises liability case.
+Contact us online for a free consultation or reach out by phone at (973) 364-8300 to speak to a Jackson personal injury lawyer from our law firm about your premises liability case.
 We operate several offices around the state and can schedule a meeting at a location convenient for you.
-We look forward to hearing your story and helping you understand and pursue your next steps after a premises liability accident.
+Our Jackson premises liability lawyers look forward to hearing your story and helping you understand and pursue your next steps after a premises liability accident.

 It's All About Results